department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Send out the [observer instructions](https://depo-platform-documentation.scrollhelp.site/research-design/Observer-guidelines.1622311177.html) to your observers (Slackbot will do this for you if you type "observer instructions" into [#feedback-backchannel](https://dsva.slack.com/channels/feedback-backchannel)).
 ### Starting the session
 - In the Attendees section, make sure everyone except the participant is on mute.
-- In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked
+- In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked.
-- Check your [screen sharing setup] and share permissions for participants.
+- Check your "screen sharing setup" and share permissions for participants.
-- When the participant is ready, begin the session with the following intro*

 ---
 ## Intro - 5 minutes